Emma-Gairin/RadarOmics/README.md

 # RadarOmics

-RadarOmics is an R package for summarising **'omics datasets** through **dimensional reduction** and visualising the output across samples, treatments, and biological processes with **radar plots**.
+RadarOmics is an R package for summarising **'omics datasets** through **dimensional reduction**.
+This provides key metrics for data analyses, that can be visualised with **radar plots** to summarise shifts in biological processes across samples and treatments.
 It is designed to handle **complex experimental designs** with >3 treatments (ideally 5 or more), and can handle nested designs (_e.g._, multiple developmental stages and chemical exposure treatments).
-It works with gene expression, protein expression, or similar tabular datasets.
+It works with gene expression, protein expression, or similar multivariate tabular datasets.

 We provide examples of outputs with simple datasets in [**Implementation**](#implementation).